OLS Inference

 Hypothesis Testing

-1. Suppose $\Pr \in \mathcal K$.
-A Type I error (relative to $\Pr$) is an event $T(D)=1$ under $\Pr$.
+1. Suppose PrK.
+A Type I error (relative to Pr) is an event T(D)=1 under Pr.

-2. Suppose $\Pr \in \mathcal K^c$.
-A Type II error (relative to $\Pr$) is an event $T(D)=0$ under $\Pr$.
+2. Suppose PrKc.
+A Type II error (relative to Pr) is an event T(D)=0 under Pr.

 The corresponding probability of a type I error is called size.
-The corresponding probability of a type II error is called power (against the alternative $\Pr$).
+The corresponding probability of a type II error is called power (against the alternative Pr).

 In this section, we are interested in testing three hypotheses, under the assumptions of linearity, strict exogeneity, no multicollinearity, normality on the error term.
 They are: